Chilean rock: Punk and Hardcore

 Chile's first contribution to punk rock can be found abroad.
-In the mid-1970s Alvaro Peña-Rojas, better known as "The Chilean with the Singing Nose", joined Joe Strummer in the band The 101'ers, one of the world's first punk bands and a precursor to the legendary band The Clash.
+In the mid-1970s Álvaro Peña-Rojas, better known as "The Chilean with the Singing Nose", joined Joe Strummer in the band The 101'ers, one of the world's first punk bands and a precursor to the legendary band The Clash.

 From 1985, the first local punk bands began to play in union headquarters around Santiago, such as El Trolley, named after the trolleybus workers’ union, and a cab-drivers’ union in El Aguilucho in Ñuñoa, Santiago.
 These saw performances from punk bands the Pinochet Boys, Zapatilla Rota, and Dadá, among others.
 The first Chilean punk festival took place in El Garage Internacional de Matucana with Fiskales Ad-Hok, Ocho Bolas, Politikos Muertos and Vandalik among others.
 Jordi Berenguer writes: “they were clandestine and illegal spaces.
 It was the last years of the dictatorship.
 If there was now less to fear, the death and repression still continued.”

 In the following years, stand out punk bands would include Los Peores de Chile, Bbs Paranoicos, Los Miserables, Machuca, Parkinson and post punk band Pánico.
 The hardcore punk bands would be Los Morton, Anarkía, Caos, Los KK, Belial and DTH.
 Pop punk bands of the late 1990s were Tronic, Gufi, or Los Mox!.
 Pegotes and Familea Miranda were able to take back punk to his original ideology.
 Horror punk was made by Letifer, Don Zata, Q.E.P.D or Voodoo Zombie.